jmaver-plume/ChatGPT/README.md

 ## How to install

-1. Download `ChatGPT.zip` from the latest release `https://github.com/jmaver-plume/ChatGPT/releases`.
+1. Download `ChatGPT.zip` from the [latest release](https://github.com/jmaver-plume/ChatGPT/releases).
 2. Move `ChatGPT.app` to the `/Applications` directory.

 ## How to build